Content on this page was generated by AI and has not been manually reviewed.

 Is Edge Secure Network safe for kids or family devices?

 For browser-based safety, it adds a privacy layer for Edge.
 However, parental controls, family protection features, and device-level monitoring from other software should be used in combination with Edge’s feature for comprehensive protection.
-Big ip client edge for secure remote access and VPN setup guide
+How to disable vpn or proxy on windows 10 2026

 Do I need a Microsoft account to use Edge Secure Network?